 4. Confiscation and Damage to Property

-The Emergencies Act granted the government sweeping powers to confiscate property, including the seizure of trucks and vehicles belonging to protestors.
-However, the Canadian Bill of Rights, section 1(a), protects individuals from the unlawful deprivation of their property, and Magna Carta principles enshrine the right to property without arbitrary seizure by the state.
+The Emergencies Act granted the government sweeping powers to confiscate property, including the seizure of trucks, bank accounts and vehicles belonging to protestors.
+However, the Canadian Bill of Rights, section 1(a), protects individuals from the unlawful deprivation of their property, and Magna Carta principles enshrine the right to property without arbitrary seizure by the state of private property or illegally freezing of trucker bank accounts.

 In cases like R. v.
 Dyment, the courts affirmed that property rights are fundamental in Canadian law, and any state action that infringes upon these rights must be justified by a clear and pressing necessity.
 Given that the court found the invocation of the Emergencies Act illegal, the seizure of vehicles—especially those that were not involved in illegal blockades or other criminal actions—can be considered unlawful.
 Affected individuals could seek compensation for property damage or loss, raising serious concerns about the government's overreach in this case.